St. Lawrence species

 Blue mussels gather on supports.

-Credit : Richard Larocque, photo taken at Anse-des-Roches, at 20 meters of depth.
+Credit: Richard Larocque, photo taken at Anse-des-Roches, at 20 m depth.

 PREYS: